 Where such funds are deemed necessary they will be used for internal borrowing purposes.
-This will negate counterparty credit risk and any interest rate gap risk that occurs when Greater Wellington borrows at a higher rate compared to the investment rate achieved by special/reserve funds.
+This will negate counterparty credit risk and any interest rate gap risk that occurs when the Council borrows at a higher rate compared to the investment rate achieved by special/reserve funds.

 Liquid assets will not be required to be held against special funds or reserve funds unless such funds are required to be held within a trust.
-For non trust funds, Greater Wellington will manage these funds using internal borrowing facilities.
+For non-trust funds, the Council will manage these funds using internal borrowing facilities.